-Back in 2019, it had been announced that the iconic Harajuku Station would be demolished after the 2020 Olympics (though now the Olympics have been postponed until summer 2021 at the latest).
+Back in 2019, it had been announced that the iconic Harajuku Station would be demolished after the 2020 Olympics.
+Though with the postponment due to the COVID-19 pandemic, the dismanteling of the station will continue as planned.
+Ergo, those visiting Tokyo once the travel bans are lifted won’t see the original façade anymore.
 This has been a sad turn of events for those who love the station’s façade, and those who want to preserve the last remnants of “Old Tokyo”.
 The interesting thing, however, is that Tokyo is finding itself in a constant problem as it tries to revamp itself while continuing to be the Tokyo of old.

 The new Harajuku Station officially opened in March 2020, and the building leaves so much to be desired.

 The revamped station looks like a smaller version of any other office building in Tokyo.
 There is nothing charming or special about it, unlike the photogenic one it’s replacing.
 How could Tokyo get it so wrong?